andreikop/enki/_posts/2014-08-23-Pyqt_mem_mgmt.md

 ---
 layout: post
 title: PyQt.
-How to shoot yourself in the foot.
+How to shoot yourself in the foot
 baseurl: ../../../
 ---